Vermiculture, Vermicomposting, and How to Do It

 Step 1: Setting Up Your Vermicompost Bin

-The process of vermiculture begins with setting up a worm bin, a container designed to hold the worms and their food.
+The vermiculture process begins with setting up a worm bin, a container designed to hold the worms and their food.
 The bin should be made of non-toxic material, such as plastic or wood, and have holes for drainage and ventilation.

 The bin size will depend on the amount of waste you plan to compost and the number of worms you will use.
 A good rule of thumb is to have one square foot of surface area for every pound of waste.